MadeSuryawan/backend/docs/QUICKSTART.md

 ## Prerequisites

 - Python 3.11 or higher
-- Redis 6.0 or higher
+- Redis 6.0 or higher (optional, for distributed caching)
 - `uv` (recommended) or `pip`

 ## Installation